RaviTejaKairos/TextComparision/README.md

 Comparing two images text by converting images into text by using pytesseract,Then comparing the text with the co-ordinates.

 # execution

-pip install requirements.txt
+1. Install tesseract using windows installer available at: https://github.com/UB-Mannheim/tesseract/wiki

+2. Note the tesseract path from the installation.
+At the time of this edit, the default installation path was: "C:\Users\USER\AppData\Local\Tesseract-OCR" It may change, so please check the installation path.

-add pytesseract path in the config file
+3.add pytesseract path in the config file

-add the ranges of x and y in the config file
+4.add the ranges of x and y in the config file

+5.pip install requirements.txt

-uvicorn text_comp:app --reload
+6.uvicorn text_comp:app --reload

 # API PAYLOAD